Simply007/upcloud-doom/README.md

 ### Game Setup Nuances

-- The noVNC service might only work on specific ports.
+- The noVNC service might only work on specific ports 6080 did now rok for me, so I switched to 80.
 - Audio and MIDI playback can be tricky in headless containers.
 - Startup timing may require additional delays (using sleep commands) to ensure all services are ready before the game starts.